Search

 Role

 Their main function in the hive is to be ready to fertilize a receptive queen.
 Mating occurs in flight, which accounts for the need of the drones for better vision, which is provided by their big eyes.
 Should a drone succeed in mating it will soon die because the reproductive organ and associated abdominal tissues are ripped from the drone's body as copulation occurs.
-Several drones mate with a virgin queen on her mating flights.
-Honeybee queen breeders may breed drones to be used for artificial insemination or open mating.
-A queen mating yard must have many drones to be successful.
+Towards winter all drones are driven out of the hive and there are no drones in the hive in the winter.
+A colony begins to rear drones in the begining of summer.

 Behavior

 Drones never exhibit other typical worker bee behaviors -- such as nectar and pollen gathering, nursing, hive construction, etc. Since the bee's stinger is a modified ovipositor (an egg laying organ), the drone is defenceless and can not defend the hive.
 This has led the drone to be considered as a cannonacal example of a worthless member of a society.
-Although the drone is highly specialized to one function, mating and continuing the propagation of the hive, it is not completely without side benefit to the hive.
-All bees, when they sense the hive's temperature deviating from proper limits, either generate heat by shivering, or exhaust heat by moving air with their wings -- behaviors which drones do share with worker bees.
-Drones fly in abundance in the early afternoon.
+Although the drone is highly specialized to one function, mating and continueing the propagation of the hive, it is not completely without side benefit to the hive.
+All bees, when they sense the hives temperature deviating from proper limits, either generate heat by shivering, or exhaust heat by moving air with their wings -- behaviors which drones do share with worker bees.
+Drones fly in abundance in the early afternoon